Medically reviewed by Drugs.com. Last updated on Jul 16, 2022.

 Canakinumab comes with a Medication Guide.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

-It is very important that your doctor check your progress at regular visits to make sure that canakinumab is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that canakinumab is working properly.

-You will need to have a skin test for tuberculosis before you start using canakinumab.
+You will need to have a skin test for tuberculosis before you or your child start using canakinumab.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis test.

 Your body's ability to fight an infection may be reduced while you are being treated with canakinumab.
 It is very important that you call your doctor right away if you or your child have a fever, chills, cough, hoarseness, lower back or side pain, or painful or difficult urination.